emvicy/documentation/frontend.md

 <a id="Accessing-Class-methods-and-objects-in-smarty-template"></a>
 ## Accessing Class methods and objects in smarty template

-You can access any myMVC Class directly in the templates.
+You can access any Emvicy Class directly in the templates.

 _Examples_
 ~~~php